 Whether it’s because of geography or the anatomy of the Asian stomach, cheese isn’t considered a popular dish in Asia.
 Even if dairy production in the Philippines can be traced back to the 15th century, when milk was consumed straight from the animal and carabao milk was used to create soft cheese that was a delicacy for the Spaniards, Filipinos aren’t traditionally known as cheese producers or consumers.

-Though this is still a considerably small cheese market compared to other countries outside Asia, three local dairy farmers see potential in going against the grain and producing honest cheeses made of the highest-quality milk available on our shores—a feat almost impossible in a country where the local dairy industry is monopolized by large corporations and prime cattle are scarce.
+Though this is still a considerably small cheese market compared with other countries outside Asia, three local dairy farmers see potential in going against the grain and producing honest cheeses made of the highest-quality milk available on our shores—a feat almost impossible in a country where the local dairy industry is monopolized by large corporations and prime cattle are scarce.

 Rizal Dairy Farms